zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # [fit] is *not*
 # [fit] UIKit 2

+---

+# SwiftUI is not UIKit 2

+- Complete paradigm shift
+- We're all starting from scratch
+- knowledge of earlier UI framework is:
+  - 👍🏻 insightful, but not helpful
+  - 😮 might even be a disadvantage

 ^The first lesson is that..
 ^It doesn't matter if you're just getting started with iOS (or macOS) development, or if you have over a decade of experience.
 ^SwiftUI is a complete paradigm shift.